A multiple criteria methodology for priority based portfolio selection: An integrated methodology

 \end{enumerate}

-We would like to stress that in each of these steps, several actors can be involved at different levels, making our methodology strongly participatory.
-Therefore, the portfolio defined should be accepted by all the stakeholders.
-Moreover, the use of an optimization model allows us to be very flexible and adaptable, with the ability to include in our model different aspects as constraints.

-In the following we present, for our case study, a description of each step including how the interaction with the actors involved (experts, analysts, a representative of the municipality, and a specific expert who played the role of the DM) has been considered.
+In the following we report, for our case study, a description of each step including how the interaction with the actors involved (specialists, analysts, a municipality representative, and a specific specialist that played the role of DM) has been considered .